brucemack/brucemack.github.io/ampersand/asl-audio-levels.md

     meas = thresh * 16384 / ncols

 Working backwards to understand what 5kHz deviation means is tricky because the math isn't explicitly stated in the code.
-It requires counting the columns in these lines:
+It requires counting the columns in these lines which are probably familiar to anyone who has used the tuning utility:

     ast_cli(fd, "RX VOICE DISPLAY:\n");
     ast_cli(fd, "                                 v -- 3KHz        v -- 5KHz\n");